alsaibie/me319/prelabs/prelab3.md

 Go ahead and test running `mainE3.c`, it is equivalent to `mainE2.c`, but uses the macro definitions for the register addresses and bitmasks from the header "stm32f401xe.h", which is supplied by the board manufacturer, ST, through the PlatformIO IDE.

+## Using the ST Microelectronics supplied board definitions
 `mainE3.c`
 ```cpp
 #include "stm32f401xe.h"